How to Become an Instructional Designer [6-Step Guide]

 1. Learn Instructional Design Theory & Skills

 Essential theories, principles and frameworks are integral to the practice of instructional design, as is experience using the leading technological tools.
-The needed technical skills typically include software such as Articulate Storyline 360, Adobe Photoshop and Camtasia, as well as familiarity with graphic design, HTML5 and learning management systems (LMS).
+The needed technical skills typically include software such as Articulate Storyline 360, Adobe Photoshop, as well as familiarity with graphic design, HTML5 and learning management systems (LMS).

 Growing your professional network is, of course, a highly recommended strategy for learning about any area of interest while also developing contacts whose knowledge and connections may prove helpful as you work toward your goals.
 Online events, conferences and social media platforms like Twitter and the Instructional Design Forum on LinkedIn are also helpful in networking.
 Dr. Luke Hobson shares his perspective on Why Instructional Designers Need to Use LinkedIn to Build Their Network, on his blog dedicated to instructional design in higher education.